iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/creating-screenshots.md

 ## Marker- and Eraser-Tools

-Before saving your sreenshot, you also have the option to use the annotation tool to highlight any given object inside the 3D- or 2D-Panel.
+Before saving your sreenshot, you also have the option to use the annotation tool to highlight any given object inside the 3D- or 2D View.
 To do so, click on the "Annotate" button highlighted below.
 To erase any unwanted markings, you can use either the Eraser- or Clear-Tools.

 ![](../../../.gitbook/assets/screenshot-marker-eraser-tool.png)